jadhavlogin/React_Router_v4/README.md

       <Route path="/:id" render = {()=> (<p> I want this text to show up for all routes other than '/', '/products' and '/category' </p>)}/>
       ```
  <br>
         If the URL is /products, all the routes that match the location /products are rendered.
-So, the <Route> with path :id gets <br> rendered along with the Products component.
+So, the Route with path :id gets <br> rendered along with the Products component.
 This is by design.
-However, if this is not the behavior you’re expecting, you should add the<br> <Switch> component to your routes.
-With <Switch>, only the first child <Route> that matches the location gets rendered.
+However, if this is not the behavior you’re expecting, you should add the<br> Switch component to your routes.
+With Switch, only the first child Route that matches the location gets rendered.

 ## Folder Structure
 After creation, your project should look like this: